Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 - Section 5.3: PSF set reflects realistic camera-to-camera variations from Monte Carlo simulations
 - Section 7: Real camera PSF analysis shows no significant performance changes under various configurations

+RS-> you have to explain what are these "real" camara PSFs

 **Manuscript Changes:**